 Resources and community

 Our MPA students will join a welcoming and diverse scholarly community.
-They will have ready access to all of the outstanding faculty, academic, career, and personal support that is such an important part of our longstanding, top-ranked, two-year Master of Public Policy degree program.
+They will have ready access to all of the outstanding faculty, academic, career, and personal support that is also such an important part of our longstanding, top-ranked, two-year Master of Public Policy degree program.